I'm a member

 Interest in homocysteine as a potentially modifiable risk factor has been stimulated by the epidemiologic finding that levels of homocysteine are inversely correlated with levels of folate.
 This finding has raised the possibility that treatment with folic acid might lower homocysteine levels and, in turn, reduce the risk of CVD.
 Therefore, homocysteine has potential utility both as a risk predictor and as a target of treatment.

-POLICYMeasurement of plasma levels of homocysteine are considered investigational in the screening, evaluation, and management of patients for cardiovascular disease.
+POLICYMeasurement of plasma levels of homocysteine is considered investigational in the screening, evaluation, and management of patients for cardiovascular disease.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.